bbcarchdev/libcluster/README.md

-Note that `cluster-test` does not actually create the specified number of worker threads - because it does not really perform any work, it only passes the value to libcluster to adjust the instance/thread numbering.
+Note that `cluster-test` does not actually create the specified number of worker threads - because it does not really perform any work, it only passes the value to libcluster to adjust the worker numbering.

 The above commands would result in output similar to the following, if invoked one-by-one:-